fabiomatricardi/LLM-PlaygroundSTATS/README.md

 Tested run only on CPU with Transformers library
 - no mask attenction
 - trust remote code
+- it is a good model, but **too slow on CPU even if it fits the consumer harware**
 #### original repo
 https://huggingface.co/Open-Orca/oo-phi-1_5